 Engage with Free Word

-As part of Free Word & Cultural Institute at King's 'Multilingual Creativity Series', journalist Anita Sethi will reflect on individual workshops taking place at Free Word and at King’s College London between January and June 2016.
-Here, Anita shar…
+As part of Free Word & Cultural Institute at King's 'Multilingual Creativity Series', journalist Anita Sethi reflects on workshops that took place between January and June 2016.
+Here, Anita shares a blog from the fifth workshop - "Speed-dating".